Ryan Murphy’s New FX Series ‘Pose’ Makes History With Transgender Leading Cast

 Warning: This article contains plot spoilers for Season 1 of FX new series Pose

-To be transgender in 2018 might still be difficult for some people, but to be Black and transgendered at the same time might prove especially difficult in terms of gaining broader acceptance.
-Enter FX’s new series, Pose, which could possibly be what the Black-LGBTQ community has been waiting for in terms of having its own voice represented in mainstream media.
-The show made history by casting real-life Black-transgender actors in transgender leading roles.
+To be transgender in 2018 might still be difficult for some people, but to be black and transgendered at the same time might prove especially difficult in terms of gaining broader acceptance.
+Enter FX’s new series, Pose, which could possibly be what the black-LGBTQ community has been waiting for in terms of having its own voice represented in mainstream media.
+The show made history by casting real-life black-transgender actors in transgender leading roles.

-Glee and American Horror Story creators, Ryan Murphy and Brad Falchuk created this series along with Steven Canals, which portrays the lives of the Black LGBTQ community living in the ballroom culture scene in 1987 New York City.
-EW reported that in total, Pose employs over 140 transgendered cast and crew.
+Ryan Murphy and Brad Falchuk, the masterminds behind Glee and American Horror Story, created this series along with Steven Canals, which portrays the lives of the black LGBTQ community living in the ballroom culture scene in 1987 New York City.

+Entertainment Weekly reported that, in total, Pose employs over 140 transgendered cast and crew.
 Season 1 premiered on June 3 and will feature eight episodes in total.
-The series stars transgender actresses Indya Moore as Angel, Mj Rodriguez as Blanca Rodriguez, Dominique Jackson as Elektra Abundance, Angelica Ross as Candy Abundance and Hailie Sahar as Lulu Abundance as part of its main cast.
+The series stars transgender actresses Indya Moore as Angel, Mj Rodriguez as Blanca Rodriguez, Dominique Jackson as Elektra Abundance, Angelica Ross as Candy Abundance, and Hailie Sahar as Lulu Abundance as part of its main cast.

 Although the series cast is mostly made up of unknown actors, there are some very-well known actors playing significant roles as well.
-American Horror Story veteran, Evan Peters, joins the cast playing the role of Stan Bowes, a man trying to work up the ranks during the Trump-era real-estate boom, under the leadership of his boss, Matt Bromley, played by former Dawson’s Creek star, James Van Der Beek.
-Stan in married to Patty, played by House of Cards actress Kata Mara, and together they have two children.
+American Horror Story veteran Evan Peters joins the cast, playing the role of Stan Bowes, a man trying to work up the ranks during the Trump-era real-estate boom, under the leadership of his boss, Matt Bromley, played by former Dawson’s Creek star James Van Der Beek.
+Stan is married to Patty, played by House of Cards actress Kata Mara, and together they have two children.
 However, Stan embarks on an affair with Angel.
-Tony-winner, Bill Porter, also joins the main cast playing MC Pray Tell.
+Tony-winner Bill Porter also joins the main cast playing MC Pray Tell.

 I love this @EW @PoseOnFX COVER and am so proud of our groundbreaking cast! pic.twitter.com/VoHRvsnA2O